 While the titles may sound similar, the CPO and the Head of Product have distinct roles.

-They oversee the overall product strategy, while also being involved in broader company goals.
+A CPO, being an executive responsible for the entire product organization, oversees the overall product strategy, while also being involved in broader company goals.

 While the average salary of a Chief Product Officer can vary depending on the size and industry of the company, it's safe to say that it is a high-ranking, well-compensated role.